Liam-Zhou/Chuwa0910/ShortQuestions/hw9.md

     `ObjectMapper` is provided by the Jackson library, allows user to convert between Java objects and JSON data, making it easy to serialize Java objects into JSON format (serialization) and deserialize JSON data into Java objects (deserialization).
     - Serialization: ```String s = objectMapper.writeValueAsString(foodOutlet);```
     - Deserialization: ```FoodOutlet foodOutlet = objectMapper.readValue(resBody, FoodOutlet.class);```
-12. What is the serialization and desrialization? https://hazelcast.com/glossary/serialization/
+12. What is the serialization and deserialization? https://hazelcast.com/glossary/serialization/
     - Serialization: converting a data object—a combination of code and data represented within a region of data storage—into a series of bytes that saves the state of the object in an easily transmittable form, like Json.
-    - the reverse process of Serialization, unpack data like Json into a data structure in prodram.
+    - the reverse process of Serialization, unpack data like Json into a data structure in program.
 13. use stream api to get the average of the array [20, 3, 78, 9, 6, 53, 73, 99, 24, 32].
     ```java
     class Solution{